 Since then I have been on a journey of exploring and learning.
 My first ministry experience was working with Power to Change Australia, where I was introduced to evangelism and discipleship.
 However, it wasn’t as though a light went on and I knew I wanted to serve in full-time ministry.
 During parts of my life, I have worked in a cafe, as a factory hand, as a DJ, in marketing, and in public relations.
 It was through serving in various ministry contexts that Jesus began to grow in me His heart for the lost and for His local church.
 This has led me to where I am now.

 Here at CGCC, I have the privilege of serving as the lead pastor.
-I oversee several ministries including the Teaching Team, Youth, Young Adults, and Mission and Outreach.
 I have a Bachelor in Theology, also a Masters in Ministry and also love serving on The Gospel Coalition Victoria Committee and in 2019 I was seconded to serve with City To City Australia as the Catalyst Leader for Melbourne.

 I love to see people encounter the good news of Jesus and to see His good news transform lives.
 I am also passionate about equipping and discipling people to be followers of Jesus wherever He has placed them, using their gifts and talents for Him.
 I want to see the gospel advance here in Melbourne and in wider Australia.